-\textbf{Domains --} We consider several domains: unperturbed data, $L_1$, $L_2$ and $L_\infty$ PGD (denoted $P_1, P_2, P_\infty$), $L_2$ Carlini \& Wagner (CW$_2$)~\citep{carlini2017towards}, $L_\infty$ DeepFool (DF$_\infty$)~\citep{moosavi2016deepfool} and AutoAttack~\citep{croce2020reliable}.
+\textbf{Domains --} We consider several domains: unperturbed data, $L_1$, $L_2$ and $L_\infty$ PGD (denoted $P_1, P_2, P_\infty$), $L_2$ Carlini \& Wagner (CW$_2$)~\citep{carlini2017towards}, $L_\infty$ DeepFool (DF$_\infty$)~\citep{moosavi2016deepfool} and AutoAttack (AA) \citep{croce2020reliable}.
 We use the Advertorch implementation of these attacks~\citep{ding2019advertorch}.
 For $L_\infty$ PGD, CW and DF, we use two sets of tunings, see appendix \ref{section:apdx:more} for details.
 The attacks with a $\bullet$ superscript indicate a harder tuning of these attacks that no model was trained on.
 Those tunings are intentionally chosen to make the attacks stronger.
 The set of domains \textbf{unseen by all models} is defined as $\{P_\infty^\bullet, DF_\infty^\bullet, CW_2^\bullet, \textit{AutoAttack}_\infty\}$, with additionally \textit{AutoAttack}$_2$ in subsection \ref{subsec:tuned_CIFAR10}.
 The set of domains \textbf{unseen by a specific model} is the set of all domains except those seen by the model during training, and therefore varies between baselines.
-We perform 10 restarts for each attack per sample to reduce randomness in the evaluations (but not during training).
+We perform 10 attack restarts per sample to reduce randomness in the test set evaluations.

 \textbf{Defenses --} Aside from the adversarial training baselines on PGD of $L_1, L_2$ and $L_\infty$ norms, we define 3 sets of seen domains: $\mathcal{D} = \{\varnothing, P_\infty, DF_\infty, CW_2\}$, $\mathcal{D}_{\textit{PGDs}} = \{\varnothing, P_1, P_2, P_\infty\}$ and $\mathcal{D}_{\textit{MSD}} = \{\textit{MSD}\}$ where $\varnothing$ represents the unperturbed data.
 We train two Avg baselines: one on $\mathcal{D}$ and one on $\mathcal{D}_{\textit{PGDs}}$.
 We train the MSD baseline on $\mathcal{D}_{\textit{MSD}}$.
 We use REx on the Avg baselines on the corresponding set of seen domains.
 However, when REx is used on the model trained with the MSD baseline, we revert to using the set of seen domains $\mathcal{D}_{\textit{PGDs}}$.
 While the MSD baseline does not exactly train over $P_1, P_2$ and $P_\infty$ but rather a composition of these three attacks, we use these attacks when applying REx to the MSD baseline as MSD would only generate one domain, which would not allow us to compute a variance over domains.
 Note that we chose different sets of seen domains, and different baselines (Avg and MSD), in order to show that REx yields benefits on several multi-perturbation baselines, or within a same baseline with different choices of seen domains.
 We use \textbf{cross-entropy} for all defenses.